mi3nts/salorNodes/README.md

 Contains firmware for mints Solar powered Arduino based LORa nodes

 ## Further Additions

-- On january 4rth the Chirpstack network was compromised and as such V1 deployment sensors did not come back after reinstation of chirpstack.
-And this means that the lorawan radio does not power cycle with the microcontroller.
-Hence needs a forced reboot for the radio itself.
+- On January 4th, the Chirpstack network experienced a security breach, leading to the non-recovery of V1 deployment sensors after the Chirpstack reinstatement.
+Consequently, the Lorawan radio fails to power cycle with the microcontroller, necessitating a forced reboot for the radio.
-- Add confirmed data pings, If not confirmed reboot the node.
+ - Incorporate confirmed data pings; if not confirmed, initiate a reboot for the node.

 ## Resources
 - Generic Library Used: https://github.com/arduino-libraries/MKRWAN